hywel/hywel.github.io/_posts/2016-01-04-Code-Blocks.md

 This is to test out the syntax highlighting.

 ```
-This is a code block
+This is a code block and more
 ```